 How to Apply for a Marriage Visitor Visa UK

-The application process for a Marriage Visitor Visa UK follows the standard UK visa application procedure.
+The application process for a Marriage Visitor Visa UK follows the standard UK visa application form procedure.
 You must apply online from outside the UK before you travel.
 The earliest you can apply is 3 months before your intended travel date.

-Step 1: Complete the Online Application.
-Visit the official UK Government visa application portal and complete the Marriage Visitor Visa application form.
+- Step 1 — Complete the Online Application: Visit the official UK Government visa application portal and complete the Marriage Visitor Visa application form.
 Provide accurate details about your travel plans, relationship, and wedding arrangements.

-Step 4: Submit Supporting Documents.
-Submit all required supporting documents either in person at the VAC or via the designated upload portal.
+- Step 4 — Submit Supporting Documents: Submit all required supporting documents either in person at the VAC or via the designated upload portal.
 Keep copies of everything you submit.

 Marriage Visitor Visa UK Processing Time and Cost 2026